mwaseem75/iris-climate-change/README.md

 ## Summary
-IRIS Global Graph database (GDB) application uses globals to store graph structures with nodes and edges and represent with [**Python Flask Web Framework**](https://flask.palletsprojects.com/) and with [**Interactive network visualizations Liabrary**](https://pyvis.readthedocs.io/en/latest/).
+IRIS Global Graph database (GDB) application uses globals to store graph structures with nodes and edges and represent with [**Python Flask Web Framework**](https://flask.palletsprojects.com/) and with [**PYVIS Interactive network visualizations Liabrary**](https://pyvis.readthedocs.io/en/latest/).
 Application also demonstrates use of python pyvis liabrary to represent graph data.

 ## Features
-* Store graph structure in globals
+* Multiple Data Structures to Store Graph data in globals
-* View graph data with the help of pyvis python liabrary
+* View graph data with the help of Python Native SDK and PYVIS liabrary
-* Dynamically create nodes and edges
+* Dynamically Generate Graph DB by providing number of nodes

 #### Application layout
 ![image](https://user-images.githubusercontent.com/18219467/161451823-6c41c55b-beb8-451a-88a3-6fda582712ee.png)